 Can I Use One Milk Instead of Two?

 The combination of full fat coconut milk and almond milk gives this hot chocolate just the right amount of creaminess so I highly recommend using both.
-However, if you want to use just one milk, I would go with almond milk.
+However, if you want to use just one milk, I would go with almond milk or oat milk.
+They both will give you a cozy creamy cup!

 I do not recommend using only full-fat coconut milk in this recipe as the hot chocolate will be a bit too thick and rich.